 “One might take that for profound, indeed, one might even say deep, if it wasn’t also something that was blindingly obvious.”
 Croup said.
 “So, I ask myself, why might a fine young man such as yourself be asking a question which is as blatantly self-evident as the nose on your face?”

 The man, name of Giles, said eloquently “Huh?”

 “Oh dear.
 I appear to have broken him.”

 “Let me guess.”
 Said a young woman who went by the name of Cordelia.
 “You’re Mr Croup and Mr Vandemar.”

-A tentacle came whistling through the air towards Vandemar, who stepped out of the way, absurdly quickly, and wrenched off the tentacle.
+A tentacle came whistling through the air towards Vandemar, who stepped out of the way, absurdly quickly, and wrenched it off the main body.
 It wriggled on the ground, but the tip of it remained in Vandemar’s hand, and he certainly wasn’t going to let go.
 After looking at it thoughtfully for a while, he took a bite out of it and chewed it slowly.
 The assorted people watching blanched.